daskeyboard/daskeyboard.io/get-started/q-command-center.md

 ## Q Control Center: Control IOT devices

 The Q Control Center can control Nest thermostats, Hue bulbs, doors and millions of other IOT devices from Das Keyboard Q Series.
-This video shows how to control a Philips Hue light.
+This video shows how to control a Philips Hue light:

 <div class="embed-container">